JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ### Companion objects

-_Companion objects_ allow you to define class-level methods and properties.
+_Companion objects_ allow you to define class-level functions and properties.
 This makes it easy to create factory methods, hold constants, and access shared utilities.

 An object declaration inside a class can be marked with the `companion` keyword: